 Starting a photography business is no simple task.
 And, the first 100 days as a brand new wedding photography business owner are crucial.
-It’s the time you can make an impact in the industry, showcase your unique style, and share what you can provide to clients.
+It is the time you can make an impact in the industry, showcase your unique style, and share what you can provide to clients.
 However, sorting through what to focus on and where to prioritize can be daunting.
 Since there are numerous tasks you can work on in these first 100 days, we made it easier for you and put together a list of 12 things you can do to make it a success.
-Take a look below, where we share tips and provide additional resources to continue your education on all things running a photography business!
+Take a look below, where we share tips and provide additional resources to share how to start a photography business and focus on tasks that will help you grow.

 Starting a Photography Business